|

 The much-loved Jesmond Picture House was demolished in Autumn 2009.

-It opened during the era of 'silent' films in 1921 and was still doing good business during the 1970's and 1980's.
+It opened during the era of 'silent' films in 1921 and was still doing good business during the 1970s and 1980s.
 This was due to the large student population in the area and the West Jesmond Metro station being right on the cinema's doorstep.

-It later years it was known simply as the Jesmond Cinema.
+In later years it was known simply as the Jesmond Cinema.

 But a new multiplex sealed its fate.
 It closed in 1993 and was left to deteriorate until part of the roof fell in and it became home to pigeons rather than pictures.

+Few alterations were made to the Jesmond Picture House over the years, other than the conversion to sound and then later Cinemascope.
+In 1981 the entrance still had a 1920's feel to it.
 Another victim of our failure to value and protect these wonderful buildings (there is only one grade 1 listed cinema in the whole of England).

 With the destruction of the Picture House, Jesmond has lost a little bit of its history and character.